abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 1. Client sends a subscription (POST) request for a specific resource.
 2. Microsoft Graph verifies the request.
   * If the request is valid, Microsoft Graph sends a validation token to the notification URL.
-  * If the request is invalid, Microsoft Graph sends error response with code and details.
+  * If the request is invalid, Microsoft Graph sends an error response with code and details.
 3. The client sends the validation token back to Microsoft Graph.

 Client must store the subscription ID to correlate a notification with the corresponding subscription.